Free trial

 Example: Barnaby Lashbrooke is searching for a virtual assistant to help with administrative duties for his upcoming book launch.
 We provide daily tips that help our customers organize their lives, and sell products that can help them achieve their goals.
 We’re looking for someone who understands the need to make life easier for our customers and enjoys organizing work in a fast-paced, but mindful environment.

-Responsibilities: This should explain what your Virtual Assistant will be expected to do with their time while on the clock.
+Responsibilities: This should explain what your virtual assistant will be expected to do with their time while on the clock.
 What are their essential duties?
 Are they expected to perform them daily, weekly, or monthly?

 Example: Our virtual assistant can expect to perform these and related tasks on a daily and/or weekly basis.